 Fire has long been a holy symbol, a representation of the spirit and even the divine.
 Fire worship is one of the earliest forms of religion known to humankind – one can almost imagine our ancient ancestors marveling at the sight of a red ember crackling out of a fire and flying up and away into the black night sky.
 It just sparks a sense of reverence, doesn’t it?

 The ancient Romans sure thought so.
-Building on Etruscan spirituality and borrowing at times from the Greeks, they built an empire – literally and metaphorically – around the sacred fire of the goddess Vesta.
-Rome’s founding people lit Vesta’s fire in the space that would become the Roman Forum and soon built a temple around it.
-The City of Rome, the Republic and later the Empire, spread out like a flame from that spot.
+They built their Eternal City – literally and metaphorically – around the Eternal Flame of the goddess Vesta.
+Rome’s founding people lit Vesta’s sacred fire in the space that would become the Roman Forum and soon built a temple around it.
+The kingdom of Rome, the Republic and later the Empire, spread out like a flame from that spot.

 Yet despite the pomp and ceremony that attended Vesta worship and the care of her eternal flame, Vesta was also a modest goddess.
 Just as she dwelt in the temple’s fire, she also dwelt in the hearth of every home.
 In this way, she made every home a domestic temple – a holy place.